Employee Personnel File Contents

 - Emergency contact information

 - Signed employee handbook acknowledgment form showing receipt of the employee handbook

 - Checklist from new employee orientation showing topics covered and by whom

 - Any relocation agreements and documentation

-- Any contract, written agreement, receipt, or acknowledgment between the employee and the employer (such as a noncompete agreement, an employment contract, or an agreement relating to a company-provided car), for example
+- Any contract, written agreement, receipt, or acknowledgment between the employee and the employer (such as a noncompete agreement, an employment contract, or an agreement relating to a company-provided car)